-4.5 Full-Time Research Students
+4.5 Full-Time Research Students registering before 1 October 2012

-4.5.1 Full-time students aiming to submit for the degree of MPhil shall normally be registered for a minimum period of 2 years.
-Full-time students aiming to submit for the degree of PhD shall normally be registered for 3 years.
+4.5.1 Full-time students aiming to admit for the degree of MPhil shall normally be registered for a minimum period of 2 years.
+Full time students aiming to submit for the degree of PhD shall normally be registered for 3 years.
 Progress during the first 12 months from the registration will be assessed through the submission of a report of the order of 10,000 words on the research to date.
 A student's registration for the degree of Master of Philosophy may be transferred to a registration for the degree of Doctor of Philosophy at, or any time after, a student's first 12 months but not less than six months before submission of a thesis for PhD, subject to the student having satisfactorily completed such research training as may be prescribed by the School under which he/she is registered.
 Students shall receive a written report on their progress from their Supervisor on an annual basis.

-4.5.2 Part-Time Research Students
+4.5.2 Part-Time Research Students registering before 1 October 2012